Sjeiti/project-invoice/README.md

 ### Using the app

-The basis is easy: you have clients, clients have projects, projects have invoices (and an optional quotation).
+The basis is easy: you have [clients](http://invoice.ronvalstar.nl/clients), clients have projects, projects have invoices (and an optional quotation).
-You can tweak what your invoice will look like.
+You can [tweak](http://invoice.ronvalstar.nl/layout) what your invoice will look like.
 You can print it to pdf or png format.
-On the home or overview page you can check outstanding invoices, or mark them as paid.
+On the home or [overview page](http://invoice.ronvalstar.nl/overview) you can check outstanding invoices, or mark them as paid.

 Everything you save is done so on the machine or device you are working on.
-To get your data from (say) your phone to your desktop you can export the data to json, and import that file on a different device.
+To get your data from (say) your phone to your desktop you can [export](http://invoice.ronvalstar.nl/settings) the data to json, and import that file on a different device.
-Clearing your browser's data may *delete all your local documents!*.
+Clearing your browser's data may *delete all your local data*.
 Backup your data regularly!

 ### Running on localhost